BRIClab is a multi-disciplinary residency program created to advance opportunities for visual artists, performers, and media makers.

 - A mentor with industry experience relevant to your project.

-- A work-in-progress performance at BRIC House.
+- A work-in-process sharing in the Artist Studio at BRIC House.

 - Artist Studio: a flexible space on the ground floor that is used for creating, rehearsing, exhibiting, and performing across multiple disciplines.
 This 1,400 square-foot room measures 27’ x 52’ and has a 12-foot ceiling height.